 - require certain pre-admission examinations

-- require satisfactory completion of certain cours work prior to admission
+- require satisfactory completion of certain course work prior to admission

 - establish other pre-admission criteria